michaelpq/michaelpq.github.io/_posts/2014-07-19-postgres-9-5-feature-highlight-display-failed-queries-psql.markdown

   * "all", to print to the standard output all the queries before they are parsed or executed.
 This can be set when starting psql with option -a.
-  * "queries", to have psql print all the queries sent to server, This can be set additionally with option -e of psql.
+  * "queries", to have psql print all the queries sent to server.
+This can be set additionally with option -e of psql.

 The new mode is called "errors" and can be either set with the option -b